JocysCom/UMQF/MORA/analysis/enders-game/entities/peter-wiggin-actions.md

 ### 1 Ender - emotional relief

+Context: Peter apologized to Ender when he thought Ender was asleep, providing a moment of emotional relief and connection.

 - ΔOS = +0.01 (Reduction of immediate fear, slight bond reinforcement)
 - VSA(Ender) = 0.60
 - Tc = 0.10